vx68k/libvm68k/sphinx/vm68kapi.rst

 .. cpp:class:: word

-   Word class on the architecture.
+   This represents word data on the VM68000 architecture.
    A word is 16-bit wide.

    This type is trivial and standard-layout.